Ukrainian President Volodymyr Zelensky to address Parliament

 Mr Morrison said Australia had already provided $65 million in urgent assistance.

-Opposition Leader Anthony Albanese said Russia’s attempt to “divide” western nations had only served to bring them closer together.
+Mr Albanese said Russia’s attempt to “divide” Western nations had only served to bring them closer together.

-“Vladimir Putin must pay a heavy price for what he has done, in his attempt to so violently subdue Ukraine,” Mr Albanese said.
+“Vladimir Putin must pay a heavy price for what he has done, in his attempt to so violently subdue Ukraine,” he said.

 “He is turning Russia into an international pariah and robbing his own people of their rightful future.”